 Works

-With Procreate, I could take photos of art projects I’d done on paper (like the above drawing) and import them into Procreate.
+With Procreate, I can take photos of art projects I’ve done on paper (like the above drawing) and import them into Procreate.
 My first experiments were erasing the middle part and adding a different middle.
 I could draw with an Apple pencil and make anything I wanted.
 It was so much fun, I found myself giggling and bouncing up and down in my chair.
 The images of the little teardrop trailers were also painted on paper and imported.
 I drew the trees and the characters in the foreground digitally though.
 As a last second change, I wrote around the outside of the image.
-So its a combination of paper and digital.
+So it’s a combination of paper and digital.
 How fun is that!

 Towards the end of the project, I would dip my brush into the paint, take a deep breath, and paint a couple of strokes.
 I was working on the details of the hands and face.
 I suppose I saved that for last, because it was, to me, the hardest part.
 After a couple of paint strokes, I would exhale in a explosion of breath and jump away from my drafting table.
 “Whoa!”
 I’d exclaim.
 “Whew, that was hard!” because I was afraid, after two years of work, I’d mess the thing up and it would break my heart to have to begin again.
 “But I’ll never finish if I don’t keep working,” I’d tell myself.
 So I’d try again, but again…”Whoa!” and I would stop for the day.
 And so it took me two full years.
 But it did get finished.